ovh/public-cloud-examples/README.md

 ![Work in progess](./docs/assets/wip.jpg)

-Here you find a list of examples that use several OVHcloud [public cloud products](https://www.ovhcloud.com/fr/public-cloud/).
+Here is a list of examples which use multiple OVHcloud [Public Cloud products](https://www.ovhcloud.com/fr/public-cloud/).

 You've developed a new cool feature?
 Fixed an annoying bug?
 We'd be happy to hear from you!

-Have a look in [CONTRIBUTING.md](https://github.com/ovh/public-cloud-examples/blob/master/CONTRIBUTING.md)

 # 👀 Getting Started